 By: John Burkett

-Editor’s Note: Dr. John Burkett is Assistant Professor of Rhetoric and Composition and Director of the Writing Center at SEBTS.
-He is a nice fellow with a wickedly keen mind and pen.
+Editor’s Note: John Burkett is Instructor of Rhetoric and Composition and Director of the Writing Center at SEBTS.
+He is a nice fellow who also has keen mind and pen.
 We at BtT invited him to write a follow-up to Bruce Ashford’s series, “On Disciplined Reading.”
-This is the first installment of three.
+This is the third installment of three.